TranNhatTan14/Obsidian/Work/Future Work.md

 **Requirements**

-- Experience with strong focus on applied AI and LLM
 - Python, LLM, OpenAI, LangChain, LlamaIndex, Vector DB, RAG, HuggingFace, NLP, Recommender System, Chatbot.
 - Be curious about the latest developments in AI research, continuously exploring new methodologies, tools, and techniques to enhance our AI capabilities.
 - Experience using Agile methodologies and working with Product teams.
 - Quality coding practices, including test-driven development, unit testing and secure coding awareness.
 - You are passionate about learning and sharing your knowledge, and not afraid to challenge your peers, but also welcome being challenged.
 - English language abilities, both written and verbal - you’ll be working with people across the world.

-Experience is important, but for us the ==biggest measure of success is people who can live and breathe our values==.
-Show us what you can bring to the table, and we’ll empower you to let your talents shine.